maroph/maroph.github.io/docs/info/site.md

 # This Site
-This is my main GitHub site.
+This is my main GitHub Page.
 The data are stored in my GitHub repository [maroph/maroph.github.io](https://github.com/maroph/maroph.github.io).

 ## How I create the pages on this site